Gajjala-Yashwanth-Reddy/hubspot_dbt_assignment/README.md

 #### 5. Analyses Layer

 This layer contains non-materialized SQL used for reference, ad hoc analytical queries, and solving the business questions provided in the assessment.
-These models do not build tables in the warehouse; instead, they serve as documented analytical logic for stakeholders or reviewers.
+These models serve as documented analytical logic for stakeholders or reviewers.

 Analysis models include: